This is the website of the civil parish of Keresley in north Coventry. Last updated 2 July 2015

 These are now complete.
 See this link for details, including how you can inspect the books.

 The next meeting is Tuesday 23 June 7pm in the URC Church Bennetts Road.
-No agenda yet
+No agenda yet All welcome.

 Updated Code of Conduct agreements and Declarations of Pecuniary Interest are here